sibgit/sibgit.github.io/README.md

 ### Overview

-Git is an open source, distributed, version control system for tracking changes in source code and other types of text documents.
-Created by Linus Torvald and first released in 2005, Git has become the de-facto standard for code/script management, and is extensively used both in open source and commercial software development.
-The usage of Git is not limited to code development, but can also be used to keep track of data analysis scripts and pipelines.
+**Git** is an open source version control system for tracking changes in code and other types of text documents.
+First released in 2005, Git has become the de-facto standard for version control, and is extensively used in both open source and commercial software development.
+The usage of Git is not limited to software development, but can also be used to keep track of data analysis scripts, pipelines, and more generally any text-based document.

-This 2-day course gives a very comprehensive introduction to Git and its most useful commands, as well as an introduction to collaborative workflows using GitHub.
+This 2-day course gives a **comprehensive overview of Git** and its most useful commands, as well as an introduction to collaborative workflows using GitHub.

+The course starts with the basics of Git - it is therefore suitable for people with no or little knowledge of Git - and will take the participants all the way into more advanced territory such as editing the history of a Git repository.
+Emphasis is also put on collaborative workflows, which are actively practiced in some of the exercises.

+Please note that this course focuses exclusively on using Git via **command line**.
+This knowledge is then easily transferrable to any GUI environment (e.g. VS Code, RStudio, etc.).

-The course covers the following topics:
+Specifically, the course covers the following topics:

 #### Day 1: first steps with Git

-* Introduction to version control systems and Git.
+* Brief introduction to version control systems and Git.
-* Git basics: your first commit.
+* Git basics: creating a git repository and making commits.
 * Git concepts: commits, the HEAD pointer and the Git index.
 * Git branches: introduction to branched workflows and collaborative workflow examples.